Joseph Parker (theologian): Influence

-Joseph Parker's chief legacy is not his theology but his gift for oratory.
+Joseph Parker's chief legacy was not his theology but his gift for oratory.
 Charles Spurgeon praised his originality, writing, "Dr. Parker's track is his own and the jewels he lets fall in his progress are from his own casket."
 Alexander Whyte commented on Joseph Parker: "He is by far the ablest man now standing in the English-speaking pulpit.
 He stands in the pulpit of Thomas Goodwin, the Atlas of Independency.
 And Dr. Parker is a true and worthy successor to this great Apostolic Puritan."
-Among his biographers, Margaret Bywater called him "the most outstanding preacher of his time," and Angus Watson wrote that "no one had ever spoken like him."
+Among his biographers, Margaret Bywater called him "the most outstanding preacher of his time", and Angus Watson wrote that "no one had ever spoken like him."

 Another writer and pastor, Ian Maclaren, offered the following tribute: "Dr. Parker occupies a lonely place among the preachers of our day.
 His position among preachers is the same as that of a poet among ordinary men of letters."